 (4) The participation of a worker in a specialised retraining program is subject to sections 158B and 158E.

-[Section 158A inserted by No. 42 of 2004 s.
+[Section 158A inserted: No. 42 of 2004 s.
 119.]

 158B.
 Final day for recording agreed matters, referring disputed matters for determination

 (1) A worker is not eligible to participate in a specialised retraining program unless, on or before the final day referred to in subsection (2) —